-Although wet hair makes your knots more compact, they won’t hold a ringlet’s shape in the event you want to remove your knots for a curly Bantu knot out.
-A light coating of leave-in conditioner like Dove Absolute Curls Leave-In Detangler is great in keeping hair, especially natural textures, in optimum knotting (and deknotting) condition.
+Although wet hair makes your knots more compact, they won’t hold a ringlet’s shape in the event you want to remove your knots for a curly Bantu knot-out.
+A light coating of leave-in conditioner like SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Leave-In Conditioner is great for keeping hair, especially natural textures, in optimum knotting condition.

 Step 3: Section your hair.

-Working section by section, begin twirling the hair strands by first using your finger (to make a shiny, rope-like string), and then coiling this now-twirled section around itself, creating a knot that resembles a spring.
-Longer hair can result in snake-like coils or funky figure-eights, which can also produce a more interesting curl when removed.
+Working section by section, begin twirling the hair strands by first using your finger (to make a rope-like string) and then coiling this now-twirled section around itself, creating a knot that resembles a spring.
+Longer hair can result in snake-like coils or figure-eights, which can also produce a more interesting curl when removed.
 Shorter hair needs a bobby pin to secure itself; longer/thicker Bantu hair knots can be secured by tucking the ends around their own base.
 If all else fails, there’s always a hair tie!
 Note: Don’t knot your hair too tight!
-Best to start twirling and coiling around ½” to 1” away from your scalp for less tension and more slack, in case you end up sleeping on your knots.
+Best to start twirling and coiling around ½” to 1” away from your scalp for less tension and more slack, in case you sleep on your knots.